CarlosLaraR/teaching_R/README.md

 # teaching_R

-Collection of tools for teaching R
+Collection of tools for teaching R written mainly in Spanish.